 Breakfast is served each morning, and snacks and beverages are available in the afternoon.

-The Duke Mansion is a historic 20-room boutique inn and meeting place in the Myers Park neighborhood of Charlotte, North Carolina.
+The Duke Mansion is a historic 20-room boutique inn and meeting place in the Myers Park neighborhood of Charlotte, N. C.

 While the inn opened its doors in 1998, the property has an interesting timeline.

-Over the years, the "Grand Dame of Myers Parks" changed owners and purpose.
-Even though it was placed on the National Register of Historic Places in 1977, the home was turned into condominiums, with plans to expand.
+Over the years, the "Grand Dame of Myers Parks" has changed owners and purpose.
+Although it was placed on the National Register of Historic Places in 1977, the home was converted into condominiums, and plans were made to expand.

 However, that didn't happen.
 In the late '80s, The Duke Mansion was again saved and restored.
 The Lynnwood Foundation was created to protect and preserve the home, and the house was sold.
 The Foundation also oversees The Lee Institute, which focuses on building collaborative community leadership.

-There isn't a better place for the first Bourbon-themed bed-and-breakfast than in the "bourbon capital of the world" Bardstown, Kentucky.
+There isn't a better place for the first Bourbon-themed bed-and-breakfast than in the "bourbon capital of the world," Bardstown, Ky.

-Between the two homes are ten elegant yet comfortable rooms adorned with antiques and art.
+Ten elegant yet comfortable rooms adorned with antiques and art are between the two homes.
 The mansion, complete with an eye-drawing cantilevered spiral staircase, has seven rooms on its first and second floors, while the federal home has three.
 All rooms include free high-speed Wi-Fi, private bathrooms, gas-log fireplaces and other specialized touches that ensure a relaxing stay after a packed day of exploring the Bourbon Trail.

 Enjoy a stroll in the gardens, unwind in the Grand Parlor or sitting halls, or indulge in a treatment at the day spa.